larray-project/larray/doc/source/tutorial/getting_started.rst

 Create an array
 ---------------

-Working with the larray library mainly consists of manipulating :ref:`LArray <api-larray>` data structures.
+Working with the LArray library mainly consists of manipulating :ref:`LArray <api-larray>` data structures.
-They represent N-dimensional labelled arrays and are composed of data (numpy ndarray), :ref:`axes <api-axis>` and optionally some metadata.
-An axis contains a list of labels and may have a name (if not given, the axis is anonymous).
+They represent N-dimensional labelled arrays and are composed of raw data (NumPy ndarray), :ref:`axes <api-axis>` and optionally some metadata.

-TODO: this section needs more explanation / presentation of the objects.
+An axis represents a dimension of an array.
+It contains a list of labels and has a name:

+.. ipython:: python

+    # define some axes to be used later
+    age = Axis(['0-9', '10-17', '18-66', '67+'], 'age')
+    sex = Axis(['F', 'M'], 'sex')
+    year = Axis([2015, 2016, 2017], 'year')

+The labels allow to select subsets and to manipulate the data without working with the positions of array elements directly.

-You can create an array from scratch by supplying data, axes and optionally some metadata:
+To create an array from scratch, you need to supply data and axes:

 .. ipython:: python